 - Adjust thickness: Use only frozen fruit if you prefer a thicker smoothie consistency.
 Add more milk if your smoothie is too thick.
 If you are using fresh fruit, you may want to reduce the milk to 1/2 cup as it will have a thinner consistency.

 - Add sweetness: Add an extra 1/2-1 tablespoon of maple syrup, agave or honey to add more sweetness.
 You can also toss a medjool date in before blending for additional sweetness.

 - Add protein: Make this smoothie more filling by adding a scoop of protein powder before blending.
 You could also add protein by adding 2 tablespoons of hemp hearts or chia seeds.

 You can use an extra 1/2 cup of yogurt, 1/2 avocado, or 1 cup frozen cauliflower rice instead.
-Since these options aren’t as sweet as a banana, you may want to add a little maple syrup or a date to your smoothie before blending for extra sweetness.
+Since these options aren’t as sweet as a banana, you may want to add a little maple syrup or a date to your pineapple mango smoothie before blending for extra sweetness.

 Yes!
 Smoothies can be a great breakfast option that includes at least a serving of fruit and/or vegetables.
 Add protein to your smoothies to make them more filling and balanced or pair them with a side like peanut butter toast or tofu scramble.

-Health Benefits of this Smoothie
+Health Benefits of Mango Pineapple Smoothie

 - Pineapple is a great source of Vitamin C which helps promote smoother skin due to its role in the formation of collagen, a structural component of our skin, teeth, and hair.
 It is also a powerful antioxidant that can help protect against the free radical damage from sun exposure.